itstreefam/codeHistories/README.md

 * VS Code Insiders version (https://code.visualstudio.com/insiders/) to use their proposed API
 * Node JS + simple-git (https://github.com/steveukx/git-js) to incorporate git in the output tracking process
 * Git Bash installed for Windows user
+* Code Runner extension (https://github.com/formulahendry/vscode-code-runner) to utilize multiple language execution support
-* Default Python extension for VS Code (or Code Runner extension) to use the top-right corner "run" button
+* Default Python extension for VS Code (https://github.com/Microsoft/vscode-python) is also an option for Python file execution

 ## Extension Settings

 Clone this reprository and run "npm i" to install all dependencies.
-Once you start running debugging (or F5), make sure to add "settings.json" inside the folder ".vscode" that contains the following information on the debugging VS Code window (the user's working folder and not the codeHistories repository).
+The default **terminalName** in *extension.js* is set to "Code" assuming Code Runner extension is installed.
+This variable would need to be changed to another name if other semi-auto code execution extension is used (e.g. to "Python" if Python extension is installed and preferred).
+Once you start running debugging (or F5), you will almost always work with "[Extension Development Host]" VS Code window, so make sure to create a new folder called *.vscode* in this "[Extension Development Host]" window.
+Inside this folder, add *settings.json* containing the following information.

 ```
 {